 As many as one in five men feel difficulty with free or early ejaculation at some point in life.
-While premature ejaculation happens so often that it interferes with the sexual desire of a man or his partner, it displays a medical problem.
+While premature ejaculation problem happens so often that it interferes with the low sexual desire problem of a man or his partner, it displays a medical problem.

 Certain factors may provide to premature ejaculation.
 Psychological problems such as stress, depression and different factors that influence mental and emotional health can worsen this condition.
 However, there is increasing evidence that biological factors can make some men more prone to undergo premature ejaculation.